Frequently Asked Questions

 Yes, but there might be some restrictions so check with your pharmacy.

-Unfortunuately due to government regulations, we cannot ship the medications internationally including Canada or Mexico, but you can have your family member or friend re-ship it for you to your desired destination.
+Unfortunuately due to government regulations and different international laws, we cannot ship the medications to a different country including Canada or Mexico, but you can have your family member or friend re-ship it for you to your desired destination at your own risk.

 Yes, we can use your FSA/HSA card for your consultations and subscription plans.
 If you need a medical necessity letter, we can also provide one to your organization to cover the cost of your services with Alpha Hormones.